Project Exposé

 The Threat of Normal

 A hostel receptionist who witnesses the fallout of “normal life” grows suspicious of a man who claims to be happy all the time.
-This essay explores why adaptation to an overstimulated system can feel unsettling, and how differences in nervous system calibration can turn contentment into a perceived threat.
+This essay explores why adaptation to an overstimulated system can determine compatibility, and how differences in nervous system calibration can turn contentment into a perceived threat.

 Read More